sharkboyto/nao/readme.md

   * Please note that you can use standard NVDA commands to explore window and bring focus to an element.
 For example you can move with arrow keys and press enter in a button to activate it.
 You can also bring the mouse to your position with NVDA-numpad slash and then click with left/right keys.

 ## Support and donations
-qua mettere testo donazioni
+Nao is absolutely free.
+Anyway, please remember that this addon is made during spare time of developers.
+We'd appreciate any contribute that you could give us!
+If you think our work is good and improve your life, a <a href="http://nvda-nao.org/">Consider to make a donation.</a>

 ## History
-* 2021.8
+### 2021.8
 * Ocr of pdf and images are presented in a new text window, with some hotkeys for simple operations.
 * Support for the Xplorer filemanager.
 * Added Turkish, Chinese and Spanish translations.
 * Users can make donations to the project.
-* 2021.7
+### 2021.7
 * first public version!

 [1]: https://github.com/sharkboyto/nao/releases/download/v_2021.1.07/nao-2021.1.07.nvda-addon